How to Import Meat and Meat Products into Canada

 Meat and meat products are regulated in Canada under the Meat Inspection Act.
 These regulations set standards of construction, operation and maintenance for registered establishments and must undergo a series of checks including inspection upon import, labeling compliance and audits through the Canadian Food Inspection Agency (CFIA).

-Step 1: Contact A & A Contract Customs Brokers to inform them of your intention to import at minimum 48 hours prior to importation.
+Step 1: Contact A & A Customs Brokers to inform them of your intention to import at minimum 48 hours prior to importation.
 Importers must fulfill the other criteria outlined by CFIA prior to importation.

 Step 2: Obtain information on requirements for importing meat and meat products by visiting the designated section on the Canadian Food Inspection Agency (CFIA) website.
 As import requirements vary by commodity, it is highly suggested that an importer use the Automated Importer Reference System (AIRS) for reference.

-Step 3: Forward the following documents to A & A Contract Customs Brokers at minimum 48 hours prior to the goods arriving at the port of entry, for customs clearance with Canadian Border Services Agency (CBSA):
+Step 3: Forward the following documents to A & A Customs Brokers at minimum 48 hours prior to the goods arriving at the port of entry, for customs clearance with Canadian Border Services Agency (CBSA):

 1) Canada Customs Commercial invoice